Governors and members

 Attend a Council of Governors' meeting

-You are welcome to observe our Council of Governor meetings.
-Our meetings usually start at 10.30am.
+You are welcome to observe our Council of Governors meetings.
 Our future meeting dates are:

 Council of Governors papers

 Read the papers and presentations given to our Council of Governors.
 Like our board of directors meetings, these are also held in public.
 You are welcome to attend and observe the meeting.
-Since March 2023, we have returned to meeting in person.
+We hold most of our Govenor meetings online.
+We meet face-to-face once a year in Sepetmber.

 Previous Council of Governors’ papers may be requested by calling 01208 834 600.